springer12/simplisafe-python/docs/advanced.rst

 The SimpliSafe Object
 *********************

-Although 99% of users will focus primarily on the ``System`` object and its associated objects, the ``SimpliSafe`` object created at the very beginning of each example is useful for managing ongoing access to the API.
+Although 99% of users will focus primarily on the :meth:`System <simplipy.system.System>` object and its associated objects, the ``SimpliSafe`` object created at the very beginning of each example is useful for managing ongoing access to the API.

 **VERY IMPORTANT NOTE:** the ``SimpliSafe`` object contains references to SimpliSafe™ access and refresh tokens. **It is vitally important that you do